clawoflight/clawoflight.github.io/about.md

 ### Blog-Post Categories

 My blog-posts will mostly fit into one of a few categories, each of which has it's own landing page.
 Please use that if you are only interested in a specific part of my content!
+The majority of my posts are in-depth bible studies.

 * [Scripture]({{ site.url }}/blog/scripture)
 * [Announcements]({{ site.url }}/blog/announcements)